hisefath/PythonDjangoWebApp/README.md

 	```
 	g.
 We have to direct which directory the images will be stored when we upload new pictures for every user, we do this in the settings.py file
 	h. make a signal.py file so anytime we create a user, a profile is generated, and will be able to save the profile information
+	h.
+Creating User/profile update forms
+	i.
+Make sure to update views.py file accordingly to make sure the new forms work as POST requests, and save appropriately.
+	j.
+Resize photo on upload by going to models.py file and overwriting save method
+	k.
+Add profile image next to users post using home.html file